 Forming a Rhode Island limited liability company (LLC) requires that the following be done:

-- Select a name for the company and confirm with the Rhode Island Secretary of State’s Office that the proposed name is not being used by or similar to another Rhode Island limited liability company.
+- Select a name for the company and confirm with the Rhode Island Secretary of State’s Office ( ri secretary of state corporations) that the proposed name is not being used by or similar to another Rhode Island limited liability company.

 - Draft and file with the Rhode Island Secretary of State the Articles of Organization of the limited liability company.
 The current filing fee is $150.00 payable to the Rhode Island Secretary of State.